Edward Perceval: Early military career

 Educated at Royal Academy, Gosport and the Royal Military Academy, Woolwich, Perceval was commissioned into the Royal Artillery as a subaltern, with the rank of lieutenant, on 19 May 1880.
 He was promoted to captain on 15 August 1888 (later amended to 4 August) and major on 23 February 1898.

 He attended the Staff College, Camberley as a student from January 1895.
 From January 1897 onwards he served at the Royal Military Academy as an instructor.

 He saw action in the Second Boer War, which began in October 1899, for which he was awarded the Distinguished Service Order (DSO).

-After the end of the war, he returned once more to the Royal Military Academy, this time in the role of a professor.
+After the end of the war, he returned once more to the Royal Military Academy, this time in the role of a professor from January 1903.
 Following this, he served a temporary appointment as a deputy assistant adjutant general before becoming a DAAG at army headquarters.
 In November 1905 he was promoted to lieutenant colonel and, in May 1908, after being seconded for service on the staff, he took over the post of DAAG at the Staff College, Camberley from Lionel Stopford, and received a promotion to brevet colonel in November that year.
 In March 1909 he succeeded Walter Braithwaite as a general staff officer, grade 1 (GSO1) at the Staff College.
 In December of that year he was promoted to colonel.

 After serving on the half-pay list, from May 1912, Perceval was then appointed to be assistant director of movements at the War Office in London in October.
-In April 1914 he relinquished this position in order to become commander, Royal Artillery (CRA) of the 2nd Division.
-With the new position came a promotion to the temporary rank of brigadier general.
+In April 1914 he relinquished this position in order to become commander, Royal Artillery (CRA) of the 2nd Division, making him effectively thr senior Artillery officer of the division.
+With the new position came a promotion to the rank of brigadier general, although he only held this rank whilst serving in his current role.